• Blog Home

 You May Also Like

-October 14, 2022
+December 14, 2022

 /No Comments

 Turning 18 – Looking Forward To That Day.
 Turning 18 is a milestone in any young person’s lifetime.
 It is a time of celebration and joy.
-You will have met one of the longest challenges we adults face, K-12 education.
+You will have met one of the longest challenges we adults face: K-12 education.
 You will be able to mark that off your bucket list as DONE!
 However, the road doesn’t end there.
 Neither does your bucket list.
 GRADUATION!
 Turning 18 – Looking Forward To That Day.
 That list branches off instead.
 There are so many more roads to travel.
-Picking that next road right out of high school is often the one that will truly lead us to that person we will eventually…
+Picking that next road right out of high school is often the one that will truly lead us to the person we will eventually…

 Read More